Afflicted (film): Plot

-Audrey finally comes to Derek in the abandoned building, where she attacks him and tells him not to approach her or Maurice ever again, before suddenly relinquishing this approach, telling Derek that he is not feeding properly.
-She tells the distraught Derek that there is no cure for his condition, adding that she would have cured herself if there were one, to which Derek responds by furiously lashing out at her.
-The two fight, but Derek is easily overpowered by the more experienced Audrey.
-Audrey urges him to feed every four to five days, lest he become inhuman again and turns into "something much worse", and starts to kill indiscriminately and daily.
-Audrey tells him that he cannot choose not to kill, but he can choose whom to kill, and explains that she chose Derek because she knew he was dying and thought she was being kind.
+Audrey visits the abandoned building and attacks Derek.
+She reveals that there is no cure for vampirism and that she would have cured herself if there were one.
+In the ensuing fight, Audrey overpowers Derek and urges him to feed every four to five days, lest he become inhuman again and turn into something that kills indiscriminately and daily.
+Audrey chose Derek because he was dying and she thought she was being kind.

-Later, Derek posts his final entry online, in which he explains that he can never contact his family again.
-He thereafter is shown filming himself feeding on a man who had videos on his cell phone of a sexual assault on a child.
+Derek posts a final entry online, explaining that he can never contact his family again.
+Later, he films himself feeding on a man who has child pornography on his phone.

-In a mid-credits scene, somewhere in Italy, a teenage boy and two teenage girls are seen sneaking into a swimming pool, only to be attacked.
-The boy gets away, and with his camera running, finds the bloodied corpse of one of the girls, before Clif, now also a vampire, appears and attacks him.
+A teenage boy and two teenage girls later sneak into a swimming pool in Italy and are attacked.
+The boy gets away and finds the bloodied corpse of one of the girls.
+Clif, now also a vampire, attacks him.

 Cast

 Production

 Filming took place in Barcelona, Paris, Italy, and Vancouver on a budget of $318,000.
 Funding was raised through a small grant and through Prowse and Lee's family and friends.
 Afflicted was their first feature-length film, as the two had previous only created short films together.
 The movie's original concept was initially planned to be a web series akin to Lonelygirl15 or Marble Hornets, where the two would make posts and upload videos that would seem ordinary but grow more bizarre over time.
 Of the concept, Prowse commented that "You'd eventually have all these gaps because eventually the characters would stop posting and then the feature film would be this skeleton key that would click at the very end that you'd present."
 They chose to make Derek's disease vampirism, as they felt that vampires are usually in "very stylized, cinematic, often melodramatic, and romanticized films" and were not traditionally filmed otherwise.

 As the two were not familiar with filming in the found footage genre, Prowse and Lee found the filming challenging and commented that they had a lot of respect for the crews of films such as The Blair Witch Project and Paranormal Activity.
 They commented that their choice to star as the film's protagonists helped make the process easier, as it allowed them more freedom to shoot and re-shoot scenes.
 Lee commented that his role of "Derek" was very physically taxing due to the weather in Italy and the demands of the role.